preames/public-notes/covid-notes.rst

 My current personal best guess is that IFR will end up someone around 1/5th of the current estimated CFR.
 (So, around 1%.)
 I expect we'll continue to see US states relax and then tighten restrictions with the effect of keeping R somewhere close to 1.
 Given this, I am expecting to see a slowly increasing number of deaths for each month until we have an effective vaccine.
 As a ballpark, let's say around 20k increasing up to around 50k per month, or around 150-300k over the next 6 months.
 At some point we'll start seeing R drop due to partial herd immunity, but practically, I suspect we're going to be hovering around R~=1 for the forseable future.

-I really hope I'm wrong.
+I really hope I'm wrong; these are pretty terrible numbers.
 But on the other hand, it is important to keep perspective.
 Somewhere around 2.4m people died (of all causes) in 2019.
 If we project 600k from COVID, 2020/2021's death rates will definitely be well above average, but they're not going to catestrophic either.